containerbuildsystem/osbs-docs/docs/users.rst

   build into Koji via content generator API.
 We recommend that all images use a component string ending in ``-container`` here, so that you can easily distinguish these container builds from other non-container builds in Koji.
+  The value can't be empty.
 - ``name``: value is used to define the repository name in container registry to push built image.
 Limit this to lowercase alphanumerical values with the possibility to use dash as a word separator.
 A single ``/`` is also allowed.
   ``.`` is not allowed in the first section.
 For instance, **fed/rsys.log** and **rsyslog** are allowed, but **fe.d/rsyslog** and **rsys.log** aren't.
+  The value can't be empty.
 - ``version``: used as the version portion of Koji build NVR, as well as, for the version tag in container repository.
+  The value can't be empty, and may be defined via ENV variable from parent.

 For example::